MalamirP/Task-Manager/README.md

 changeStatus: Updates the status of a task in the Firebase database.
 deleteAllTasks: Deletes all tasks from the Firebase database.
 getTask: Retrieves a specific task from the Firebase database.
-Please ensure that you have the appropriate Firebase configuration and permissions set up to access and modify the database.